vipulnaik/diet-exercise-health/notes/things-to-investigate.md

     would be more interesting to get this benchmark after more time following the kind of exercise regimen that I think is both desirable and sustainable.

-* Continue with further parts of [2025 blood test plans](../events/2025/2025-blood-test-plans.md).
-The first round is already scheduled; see [2025 blood test plans: round 1](../events/2025/2025-blood-test-plans-round-1.md).

 * Get a heart echocardiogram, ECG. etc. For instance, https://www.lifelinescreening.com/lp/vascular-screening-nurse offers